-- ✓ Presentation on one Literary Period and its Noteworthy Authors: Students will present one Literary Period and its Noteworthy Authors in groups of two to three students...NOTE: groups of 3 students will only be considered if all the literary periods have a group to present each of them.
+- Presentation on one Literary Period and its Noteworthy Authors: Students will present one Literary Period and its Noteworthy Authors in groups of two to three students...NOTE: groups of 3 students will only be considered if all the literary periods have a group to present each of them.
 (First come... first serve on your choice of Period).
 Students should take into account the history read when presenting and create a problem solving activity to check the groups understanding of the material as well as create a summary of the material to be emailed to each course member.
 Be creative and use technology wherever possible.
 You have approximately 40 min. of class time for this presentation.
-Presentations will be graded on the following aspects: - E-mailed summary that contains relevant information about the socio-historical conditions of the period and the corresponding literary productions This should be sent to each course member (2%). - Use of creative techniques such as a movie presentation, drama, documentary, talk show(s), etc. which brings to life the historical literary period (2%). - Language performance (2%) will be evaluated as well content on the historical period (2%), evaluation activity based on the history of the period (1%) & presentation techniques (1%). - ✓ Essay: Students are to read one novel, My Antonia.
-Students are to research the reading (author, era, etc) on the web and other sources and compare the book to the movie.
-The five to six paragraph essay must contain the following elements: - Introduction with an attention grabber (1%) at the beginning of the paragraph, relevant background information (1%) in the middle, and a clear thesis statement (2%) towards the end. - 3 to 4 body paragraphs with clearly written topic sentences that correspond with the thesis statement (3%).
-Body paragraphs must have 3 supports (4%) for each topic sentence and have a concluding statement (4%) at the end of each paragraph.
-Body paragraphs should NOT contain opinions of the writers. - A concluding paragraph which relates the analysis to what one should learn from it.
-This paragraph contains the writers' opinions (1%) - Essays will also be graded on one's language usage (2%) and content (2%)
+Presentations will be graded on the following aspects: - E-mailed summary that contains relevant information about the socio-historical conditions of the period and the corresponding literary productions This should be sent to each course member ---no later than the day of the presentation (2%). - Use of creative techniques such as a movie presentation, drama, documentary, talk show(s), etc. which brings to life the historical literary period, the authors and their works (2%). - Language performance (2%) will be evaluated as well content on the historical period, the authors and their works (2%), evaluation activity based on the presentation content (1%) & presentation techniques (1%). - ✓ Essay: Students are to read one novel, My Antonia, and one play, "Our Town".
+Students are to research the literary work (author, era, etc) on the web and other sources.
+This should then be used to help build the framework/outline towards the creation of a five paragraph essay.
+The essay must follow the specifics found within the breakdown of the undergraduate student quality paragraph-see the attachment.

-NOTE: Any suspected plagiarism will result in the loss of the 20% essay grade.
+NOTE: Any suspected plagiarism will result in the loss of the 20% essay grade as well as not following the breakdown guidelines in the creation of the paragraph.

 Pop Quizzes: Pop quizzes will be given throughout the semester.
 A total of 6 pop quizzes will be applied.
 These short tests consist of two to five questions which will be dictated at any time during the class session.
 Anyone who is not present without a written excuse will automatically obtain a zero for said quiz.
 It is recommended that on the occasion a student is unable to attend a class session: (1) the student should inform the professor of the situation prior to the class session and (2) bring a written excuse to class within a week of the absence in order to not receive the said zero.
+Note: a 15 min break will be given around 3pm.
+Students should keep in mind that quiz(zes) may be given at the end of a break period, at the beginning of class, towards the last 8 min of class, or when several students are noted to be absent when class is in session.
+The quiz questions may be specific in nature concerning the material read or explained in class or as simple as explaining why one enjoyed or did not care for a reading selection.